pablos123/elcairo/README.md

 - [X] Error handling for dates without shows.
 - [X] Understand a little more of what I'm retrieving with that .ics file.
 - [X] Date sorting (Default: closest shows last).
-- [X] Crawl the info url to get more information in the API, e.g the duration of the film.
+- [X] Scrap the info url to get more information in the API, e.g the duration of the film.

 ## Showcase
-- [ ] Crawl tf out.
+- [ ] Scrap tf out.

 ## Arteón
-- [ ] Crawl tf out.
+- [ ] Scrap tf out.

 ## Monumental
-- [ ] Crawl tf out.
+- [ ] Scrap tf out.